Our Team.

 Lena grew up in rural New Brunswick and moved to Vancouver Island to complete a BSc in Geography at the University of Victoria.
 She has since worked on a variety of projects both in BC and the Maritimes, acquiring skills in biodiversity surveys, ecological monitoring and citizen science.
 She spent three field seasons travelling across BC to collect biodiversity data for the BC Parks iNaturalist Project.
 While exploring BC’s biodiversity through photography, she developed an interest in a wide range of taxa and is now an avid “iNatter” (iNaturalist.ca).
 With scattered interests, she had a hard time trying to decide what to do next, so studying biodiversity in Newfoundland’s protected areas and publicly nominated protected areas seemed the perfect fit!

-Pierrette Janes
+Pierrette Janes-Bourque

 MSc Student she/her